 - "The Depression Club" is used to rib their constant praise of shows that cover depression and other mental health issues.

 - It wouldn't be a season of A.V.
 Undercover without one appearance from Wye Oak and GWAR.

 - Suggesting that A.A.
 Dowd's full name is "Alphonse Aloysius Dowd."

-- Show Within a Show: The Adventures of Frank Fisticuffs, Todd's rejected detective novel that he put at the end of his A Gifted Man reviews, operating under the assumption that so few people would actually care enough to read his reviews that he could put in snippets of an unpublished detective novel and no one would be any the wiser.
+- Show Within a Show: The Adventures of Frank Fisticuffs, Emily's rejected detective novel that she put at the end of her A Gifted Man reviews, operating under the assumption that so few people would actually care enough to read her reviews that she could put in snippets of an unpublished detective novel and no one would be any the wiser.

 - So Bad, It's Good/Narm Charm: The reviews of the Under the Dome soon go from "This could be good!" to "This isn't much good", before settling on "This is ridiculous nonsense in the most entertaining way".Scott Von Doviak: And yet...those of us who stuck with it to the end will miss it a little, wont we?
 Not in the same way well miss other beloved favorites that expired this year like Mad Men and Justified, but as a delivery system for weapons-grade nonsense, Under The Dome has had few competitors.

 - This is also invoked in "The Gentleman's F", which declares that there's a grandeur to having an F - it immediately suggests to the audience, "you have to see this shit."
 As a result, the site tends to reserve F's for So Bad, It's Good productions, and ones that fit more clearly into the "just bad" pile are more likely D-minuses.

 - Spinoff: The community that formed in the comment section eventually left and formed two of their own communities: The A.V.
 Club After Dark, which was later changed to The AVoCADo, and the Tolerability Index Forums.